Addictions, Drug & Alcohol Institute

 About the Pacific Northwest Node

 Drug use disorders are a persistent problem for which new behavioral and pharmacological treatments are continually being developed.
-We need to find how new treatments, once shown to be effective, can be transferred into both specialty addiction care and primary health care.
+We need to find out how new treatments can be transferred into specialty addiction care, primary health care, emergency departments, and harm reduction settings.
 Barriers between research and clinical practice have made this transition difficult.
 A 1998 report from the Institute of Medicine challenged the field to “bridge the gap” between research and practice for the common goal of improving substance abuse treatment and its outcomes.

 To help bridge the gap, the federal National Institute on Drug Abuse developed the National Drug Abuse Treatment Clinical Trials Network (CTN), so that NIDA, university researchers, health care organizations, and community-based providers can cooperatively develop, validate, refine, deliver, and evaluate new treatment options to patients.
 The goal of the CTN is to improve the quality and outcome of drug treatment using science as the vehicle.
 This partnership encourages: